kncrabtree/che155/installation.md

 #     $ conda deactivate
 </pre>

-*Note:* This step is known to take a long time, especially at the `Solving environment...` step.
 A test run of the installation on several systems took around 10 minutes on average.
 It is recommended to leave this running in the background; make sure your laptop is plugged in so the battery won't run out.